Attachment in adults: Duration

 Some studies suggest that adults with a secure attachment style have longer-lasting relationships.
 This may be partly due to commitment.
 Adults with a secure attachment style tend to express more commitment to their relationships.
 Adults with a secure attachment style also tend to be more satisfied with their relationships, which may encourage them to stay in their relationships longer.
 However, having a secure attachment style is by no means a guarantee of long-lasting relationships.
 Relationship participants with anxious and avoidant attachment styles have been linked to a decreased level of commitment.

 Nor are secure attachment styles the only attachment styles associated with stable relationships.
 Adults with the anxious–preoccupied attachment style often find themselves in long-lasting, but unhappy, relationships.
 Anxious–preoccupied attachment styles often involve anxiety about being abandoned and doubts about one's worth in a relationship.
 These kinds of feelings and thoughts may lead people to stay in unhappy relationships.

 Relationship dynamics

 Attachment plays a role in the way actors interact with one another.
-A few examples include the role of attachment in affect regulation, support, intimacy, and jealousy.
+A few examples include the role of attachment in its effect on regulation, support, intimacy, and jealousy.
 These examples are briefly discussed below.
 Attachment also plays a role in many interactions not discussed in this article, such as conflict, communication, and sexuality.